Sejuce Digital Logo

 Make shipping, returns, stock status and purchase options easy to find before checkout.

-Map pack visibility matters because many people make a decision before they visit the website.
+Map pack rankings matters because many people make a decision before they visit the website.

 They compare distance, reviews, photos, opening hours, services and how easy it is to contact the business.
 If those signals are weak, your competitors can win the enquiry first.